abridged/collabland-dev/help-docs/FAQ/collab-token.md

 ## Step 3: Swap Optimism ETH for $COLLAB Tokens

 Once your wallet is funded with Optimism ETH, it's time to swap them for $COLLAB tokens.
-This step requires the use of a decentralized exchange (DEX) such as Uniswap.
+This step requires the use of a decentralized exchange (DEX) such as [Uniswap](<(https://app.uniswap.org/#/swap)>).
 Follow the steps below to complete the swap:

 - Access the Uniswap platform using this URL: [https://app.uniswap.org/#/swap](https://app.uniswap.org/#/swap).
 - Ensure that your wallet is connected to the Optimism network.
 You can usually find a "Connect Wallet" or similar button on the DEX interface.
 Select your wallet and authorize the connection.
 - In the swap interface, select the Optimism ETH token as the input token.
 - Specify the amount of Optimism ETH you wish to swap for $COLLAB tokens.
 - Locate and select $COLLAB as the output token.
-Ensure that the token details match the official $COLLAB token.
+Ensure that the token details match the official $COLLAB token: `0x8b21e9b7daf2c4325bf3d18c1beb79a347fe902a`.
 - Review the transaction details, including the estimated gas fees, before confirming the swap.
 - Once you are satisfied with the details, initiate the swap transaction and confirm it using your wallet.